 Who Gets Lupus

-Lupus affects 1.5 million Americans, and millions more worldwide.
+It has been estimated that lupus affects 1.5 million Americans, and millions more worldwide.

 Although the cause of lupus is unknown, genetics and hormones are thought to play a role.

 The majority of people with lupus—90 percent—are female, and most first develop signs and symptoms of the illness between the ages of 15 and 44.